Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Background and context

-Therefore, manually reviewing social media data imposes important limitations.
-Analysts use Tweetdeck to browse messages with keywords associated with gun violence.
+Therefore, manually reviewing social media data is important to discern which messages are actual reports of gun violence.
+Analysts used Tweetdeck (now X Pro) to browse messages with keywords associated with gun violence.
 The analysts search for keywords associated with gun violence on Tweetdeck\footnote{\href{https://tweetdeck.twitter.com/}{https://tweetdeck.twitter.com/}} and filter the results by location, considerably narrowing down the search scope.
 Twitter documentation\footnote{\href{https://developer.twitter.com/en/docs/tutorials/advanced-filtering-for-geo-data}{https://developer.twitter.com/en/docs/tutorials/advanced-filtering-for-geo-data}} estimates that only 1-2\% of tweets messages are geo-tagged, but 30-40\% of them contain profile location information.
 During our intervention, Tweetdeck geographic search used both fields to filter messages from a specific location.
 Still, filtering messages to get only those with user or post-level location metadata ignores the majority of the data available on Twitter, and searching without the geographical filter would lead to an overload of unrelated information.

 Once a citizen report of gun violence is identified, the analysts interact with the user, sending a semi-standardized message to request further details about the time and location of the event.
 Below, we define this type of reply as an \textbf{interaction} from Fogo Cruzado with the users.